History of Target Field

 Target Field Amenities

 Rated as the top stadium experience in North America by ESPN, Target Field’s amenities are among the best in MLB.
 Here are some of the highlights of the stadium

 - The main concourse is a favorite among fans as it offers fans a 360-degree view of the playing field.

 - Natural grass replaces the “Astroturf” that made the Metrodome famous.

 - One of the best baseball stadiums to accommodate fans with disabilities as they offer great seats for disabled fans.

 - Over half of the total stadium seats are in the “lower bowl” as it puts fans right on the field.

 Target Field Food is some of the best in MLB.
 With a wide variety of food choices, this baseball stadium has something for everyone.
 Here is a pick of our top 3 places to eat at Target Field.

-The Target Field baseball park is among the best of the best when it comes to new baseball stadiums in America.
-With state of the art technology, excellent food choices and great seating this field epitomizes the modern baseball stadium.
-The best time of the year to catch a Twins game is in June, July and August as attending games early or late in the season can be very risky with the cold weather that Minnesota has in the spring and fall.
+The Target Field baseball park is among the best of the best for new baseball stadiums in America.
+With state-of-the-art technology, excellent food choices, and great seating, this field epitomizes the modern baseball stadium.
+The best time of the year to catch a Twins game is in June, July, and August, as attending games early or late in the season can be very risky with the cold weather that Minnesota has in the spring and fall.